 Speaking at the launch, the Election Commision of Bhutan's Director of Civic and Electoral Training, Phub Dorji said that the Bhutanese people were lucky to have received democracy as a gift from their monarch.
-"We must respect and treasure our democracy as a gift as much as we talk about it."
-Phub Dorji said.
+"We must respect and treasure our democracy as a gift as much as we talk about it," Phub Dorji said.
+"Democracy is everyone's duty.
+Don't leave it at the hands of a few political parties," Sonam Jatsho said.